SpadeHeart

 Face to Face Duplicate Bridge is played on Monday, Tuesday and Wednesday evenings at 7-10 pm and on Saturday evenings at 6.30-9.30 pm, with Master Points awarded

-Sessions are also held on Thursday and Friday afternoons at 1-4 pm with advice available
+Sessions are also held on Friday afternoons at 1-4 pm with advice available

 No partner is needed for these afternoon sessions